• 0Shopping Cart

 How is botox undone?

-As above, it can’t technically be undone but an injector can alter it.
-If you’re unhappy with your results go see your injecting provider and see what your options are.
+As above, it can’t technically be undone.
+This is where going to an experienced injector to have the treatment done right is key.
+If you are unhappy with your results though, go see your injecting provider and see what your options are and how to prevent the complications from happening in the future!

 How long does it take to reverse botox?